nicolashery/motherboard/README.md

 $ grunt watch
 ```

-And before deployment, build concatenated and minified files with:
+And before deployment, build the concatenated and minified files with:

 ```bash
 $ grunt build